SajKey/SajKey/README.md

 ## About me:
-A data analyst with 2+ years of experience in automation of reporting, visualization and working with SQL/Python.
-I optimize processes, reduce routine, and turn data into understandable business solutions.
-I have experience in retail and building dashboards.
-I rely on Python, SQL, Excel, and Power BI/ DataLens for my work.

-I am constantly developing my technical skills and am interested in how to make data useful for business.
-I prefer projects where you can not only analyze, but also create tools that bring specific benefits to the team and business.
+An analyst with experience in automating reporting and cost control.
+I specialize in:

+Creating tools for analyzing large amounts of data

+Speeding up reporting processes

+Data visualization in Power BI and DataLens

+I am ready to solve complex tasks using Python, SQL and Excel.
+I am distinguished by my responsibility and ability to quickly master new technologies.

 ## Languages and Tools: